moleculer-ruby/moleculer/README.md

 ### Configuration Options

 #### log_file (default: STDOUT)
-Sets teh moleculer log_file.
+Sets the moleculer log_file.
 This value can also be set by setting the `MOLECULER_LOG_FILE` environment variable.

 #### logger
 Sets the moleculer logger.
 The logger must be an instance of `Moleculer::Support::LogProxy`.
 The log proxy supports any